bigbio/proma/README.md

 </div>

 <br/>
-**PROMA** is a proteome metadata annotator based on the <a href="https://github.com/ISA-tools/OntoMaton">OntoMaton</a> tool.
+<strong>PROMA</strong> is a proteome metadata annotator based on the <a href="https://github.com/ISA-tools/OntoMaton">OntoMaton</a> tool.
 We have retained the original functionality of OntoMaton and added the ability to retrieve ontology and annotate the <a href="https://github.com/bigbio/proteomics-metadata-standard/tree/master/sdrf-proteomics">SDRF-Proteomics</a> in Google Spreadsheet.

 <br/>